NVIDIA/aistore/authn/README.md

 ### AuthN server typical workflow

-If AuthN server is enabled then all requests to buckets and objects should contain a valid token issued by AuthN.
+If the AuthN server is enabled then all requests to buckets and objects should contain a valid token issued by AuthN.
 Requests without a token are rejected unless the AIS cluster is deployed with guest support enabled.
 In this case GET, HEAD, and list bucket requests do not require authorization - anyone can read the data but modifications are allowed only for registered users.

 Steps to generate and use a token: